Lindsay Cross: A passion for clean water grew into a quest to reach voters

 Lindsay Cross, the Democrat in the House District 60 race, found politics while looking for ways to save the environment.
-The effort to clean up waterways requires the good will of legislators, not just to kick in funds but to support local attempts at conservation, such as a fertilizer ban during the summer months.
+Efforts to clean up waterways require the goodwill of legislators, not just to kick in funds but to support local attempts at conservation, such as a fertilizer ban during the summer months.

 County Commissions adopted the measure but were subsequently overruled by the Legislature, part of a recent series of preemption bills remanding governing authority to the state.